BBaysinger/bb-portfolio/docs/private-content-workflow.md

 These root commands route through `scripts/content-workflow.sh`, which centralizes content-root resolution, media staging/import sequencing, full-database migration for `content:migrate`, and production overwrite confirmation.

+`content:migrate` and `content:import:*` are intentionally different workflows in this repo.
+Migration means database migration plus supported media staging/application between environments.
+Import means applying authored content from `PORTFOLIO_CONTENT_DIR`.
+Do not treat migrate as shorthand for import.

+For operator-facing commands, prefer the `content:apply-authored:*:content-dir` aliases when you intend the authored-content apply/import workflow.
+The older `content:import:*` names remain as compatibility aliases.

 The `ALLOW_DEV_WRITE=true` and `ALLOW_PROD_WRITE=true` prefixes satisfy the required write guards for remote targets.
 They do not disable other safety checks.
 Production writes still require the separate production confirmation step.

 `content:migrate` uses an internal temporary staging directory.
-It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local seeding/export tasks.
+It does not depend on your configured `PORTFOLIO_CONTENT_DIR` target and it does not automatically run authored-content imports. `PORTFOLIO_CONTENT_DIR` remains the canonical root for explicit pull/import workflows and local seeding/export tasks.

 When `content:migrate` stages local media, it copies from `backend/media` and treats that local media state as authoritative.
 If a sibling `../cms-media-seedings` directory exists and overlapping files have different hashes, the migrate run stops before writing so local media and hydration seedings can be reconciled intentionally.